chrislouis86/chrislouis86/README.md

 <h1 align="center">Hi 👋, I'm Chris Morgan</h1>
 <h3 align="center">I recently graduated with my bachelor's degree, in Computer, Audio & Music Techology and I'm beginning a career as a junior developer.
 My main languages are C++ and Python.
 I started learning C++ at university in my first year, applying the C++ skills to develop audio programming applications, for example, VST (virtual software instruments).

+- 🌱 I’m currently reading on the theoretical side of **machine learning, beginning with logistic regression.
+I first developed an interest in machine learning and deep learning during my 2nd year of university, when I was first introduced to the subject in one of my modules, where I was required to write a literature review on a research paper titled "Improved Musical Onset Detection with Convolutional Neural Networks by Jan Schlüter and Sebastian Böck.

 In my third and final year, I was introduced to Python, Jupyter Notebook, and Librosa, which is a Python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.
+The final year for my dissertation, Title was "The Challenges of Deep Learning in Music Generation", my dissertation advisor was, Dr. George Sioros.**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chrislouis86&label=Profile%20views&color=0e75b6&style=flat" alt="chrislouis86" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=chrislouis86" alt="chrislouis86" /></a> </p>

-- 🔭 I’m currently working on ** Machine Learning application in Python applying classification using supervised learning from a dataset.
-For my final year project I developed Deep learning Music Genre Classification - Classifying the genre of a music using deep learning**

-- 🌱 I’m currently reading on the theoretical side of **machine learning, beginning with logistic regression.
-I first developed an interest in machine learning and deep learning during my 2nd year of university, when I was first introduced to the subject in one of my modules, where I was required to write a literature review on a research paper titled "Improved Musical Onset Detection with Convolutional Neural Networks by Jan Schlüter and Sebastian Böck.
-The final year for my dissertation, Title was "The Challenges of Deep Learning in Music Generation", my dissertation advisor was, Dr. George Sioros.**

 - 📫 How to reach me **christophermorgan86@outlook.com**